Roasted beetroot salad with figs

 • Preheat the oven to 180C/350F.

-• Add the walnuts to a small baking tray and drizzle with 2 tsp of maple syrup, a tsp of olive oil a sprinkle of salt.
+• Add the walnuts to a separate small baking tray and drizzle with 2 tsp of maple syrup, a tsp of olive oil a sprinkle of salt.
 Mix well so the walnuts are coated in the mixture.
 Bake for about 8 minutes.

 • Cut the figs in quarters.
 Add them to a bowl with the lettuce leaves.
 Once the beetroot and walnuts are ready add those too.